Last Action Hero

 Last Action Hero is a 1993 American fantasy action comedy film directed and produced by John McTiernan and co-written by Shane Black and David Arnott.
 It is a satire of the action genre and associated clichés, containing several parodies of action films in the form of films within the film.
-The film stars Arnold Schwarzenegger as Jack Slater, a Los Angeles police detective within the Jack Slater action film franchise, while Austin O'Brien co-stars as Danny Madigan, a boy magically transported into the Slater universe, and Charles Dance as Mr. Benedict, a ruthless assassin from the Slater universe who escapes to the real world.
+The film stars Arnold Schwarzenegger as Jack Slater, a Los Angeles police detective within the Jack Slater action film franchise, while Austin O'Brien co-stars as Danny Madigan, a boy magically transported into the Slater universe and Charles Dance as Mr. Benedict, a ruthless assassin from the Slater universe who escapes to the real world.
 Schwarzenegger also served as the film's executive producer and plays himself as the actor portraying Jack Slater.
-The film also marked Art Carney and Tina Turner's last feature film before their deaths in 2003 and 2023, respectively.

-Last Action Hero failed to meet the studio's expectations at the box office, and was both a critical and commercial disappointment.
+Last Action Hero premiered in Westwood on June 13, 1993 and was released by Columbia Pictures on June 18, 1993 and failed to meet the studio's expectations at the box office, and was both a critical and commercial disappointment.
 Since its release Last Action Hero gained a cult following, with some noting it as underrated in Schwarzenegger's catalogue.

 Plot

-Ten-year-old Danny Madigan lives in a crime-ridden area of New York City with his widowed mother, Irene.
-Following his father's death, Danny takes comfort in watching action movies, especially a series featuring Los Angeles cop Jack Slater at a condemned movie theater.
-Nick, the theater's owner and projectionist, gives Danny a golden ticket once owned by Harry Houdini and invites him to watch Jack Slater IV.
+10-year-old Danny Madigan lives in a crime-ridden area of New York City with his widowed mother Irene.
+Following his father's death, Danny takes comfort in watching action movies, especially a series featuring Los Angeles cop Jack Slater, at a condemned movie theater.
+Nick, the theater's owner and projectionist, gives Danny a golden ticket once owned by Harry Houdini and invites him to watch an early screening of its latest installment, Jack Slater IV.

 During the film, the ticket stub transports Danny into the fictional world, interrupting Slater during a car chase.
-Slater takes Danny to the LAPD headquarters, where Danny points out evidence of the fictional nature of Slater's world, such as the presence of numerous attractive women and a cartoon cat detective named Whiskers.
+Slater takes Danny to LAPD headquarters, where Danny points out evidence of Slater's fictional world, such as the presence of numerous attractive women and a cartoon cat detective named Whiskers.
 Danny says that Slater's friend John Practice should not be trusted as he "killed Mozart" (since he is played by the same actor as Antonio Salieri in Amadeus).
 Though Slater dismisses this as Danny's imagination, Slater's supervisor, Lieutenant Dekker, assigns Danny as his partner and instructs them to investigate criminal activities related to mafia boss Tony Vivaldi.

-Tony Vivaldis' mansion in Malibu, California.
+Tony Vivaldi's mansion in Malibu, California.

 Danny guides Slater to Vivaldi's mansion, recognizing its location from the start of the movie.
 There, they meet Vivaldi's henchman, Mr. Benedict.
-Vivaldi and Benedict killed Slater's second cousin, but Slater has no evidence and is forced to leave with Danny; however, Benedict is curious as to how Danny knew, and he and several hired guns follow Slater and Danny back to Slater's home.
-There, Slater, his daughter Whitney, and Danny thwart the attack, though Benedict gets the ticket stub and discovers that it can transport him into the real world.
+Vivaldi and Benedict killed Slater's second cousin Frank but Slater has no evidence and is forced to leave with Danny; however, Benedict is curious as to how Danny knew and he and several hired guns follow Slater and Danny back to Slater's home.
+There, Slater, his daughter Whitney and Danny thwart the attack, though Benedict gets the ticket stub and discovers that it can transport him into the real world.